PriyankaAnantha/Logs/README.md

 - [Acknowledgemets](#Acknowledgemets)

 ## Overview
-This project demonstrates the integration of Django with FastAPI to fetch financial data from Yahoo Finance.
+This task demonstrates the integration of Django with FastAPI to fetch financial data from Yahoo Finance.
 The Django application provides a web interface to input stock ticker information and retrieve historical data through a FastAPI backend.

 ## Features
 - Fetch historical stock data from Yahoo Finance